MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 When Microsoft was pioneering pseudo localization in Windows, they used tk-TM (Turkmen - Turkmenistan): a valid locale name and one that Windows wasn't shipping at the time.
-This choice did't work out well when the next release of Windows included tk-TM as a real locale.
+This choice didn't work out well when the next release of Windows included tk-TM as a real locale.
 The collision caused many bugs, especially in the build and testing systems that assumed tk-TM was the pseudo-locale.
 Lesson learned: use locale names that are well-formed but will never describe a real language or locale.

-You may find references using ps-PS as a pseudo locale, but this can be interpreted as Pashto (Palestinian Authority).It's a well-formed locale name, but not one that makes very much sense.
+You may find references using ps-PS as a pseudo locale, but ps-PS can be interpreted as Pashto (Palestinian Authority).
+It's a well-formed locale name, but not one that makes very much sense.
 Pashto isn't commonly spoken in that region.

 <!--